jdevinney/bale_old/apps/topo_src/README.md

 The toposort application is a step up in complexity from histogram and indexgather.
 Depending on its input, it typically enjoys a significant amount of parallelism, but it is not completely order and latency tolerant.
-The input to toposort is a sparse matrix A where A is "morally upper-triangular".
+The input to toposort is a sparse matrix A, where A is "morally upper-triangular".

-To prepare the input to the toposort algorithm, we start we an upper-triangular matrix *T* with no zeros on the diagonal.
+To prepare the input to the toposort algorithm, we start we an upper-triangular matrix *T* with ones on the diagonal.
 We don't care about the values of the non-zeros in the matrix, only their position.
-Next we randomly permute the rows and columns of *T* to get a matrix *M*.
+Next, we randomly (and separately) permute the rows and columns of *T* to get a matrix *M*.
 The matrix *M* has been called a morally triangular matrix.

-Given a morally triangular matrix, *M*, the goal of toposort is to create row and column permutations such that when these permutations are applied to *M*, the result is an upper triangular matrix with no zeros on the diagonal.
+Given a morally triangular matrix, *M*, the goal of toposort is to create row and column permutations such that when these permutations are applied to *M*, the result is an upper triangular matrix with ones on the diagonal.
-Note, the answer need not be unique and since *M* is a row and column permutation of *T*, there must be a solution.
+Note, the answer need not be unique and
+Since *M* is a row and column permutation of *T*, there must be a solution.
+However, the solution need not be unique.

 We use a breadth first search algorithm based on the following observations: